 Death is like nothing, so your relationship to it is everything.

 Death is unlike an end in sight; the mind creates death as a horizon.
 For those who lack multiperspectivity, horizons appear fixed and finite, and death might seem little more than a fear of missing out; which can make it seem like everything.

-Death is like an expansive disintegration of a body.
+Death is like an expansive disintegration of the body.
 As discreet bundles of energy we become less discreet, eventually transforming into cloud and ash, or food for worms and weeds.
 We become the dispersed, not the deceased.
 There is, as it were, always somewhere else to be, or not to be.

-Death is unlike anything that will ever happen to you: death is not an event.
+Death is unlike anything that will ever happen to you: death is not an event or an experience.

-Death is like a re-evaluation of all values, making it possible to see how and why the idea of death came into being.
+Death is like a re-evaluation of all values, they both make it possible to see how and why the idea of death came into being.
 With new perspectives, we give ourselves – and death – a new lease of life.

 Death is unlike an unrealised future: death only exists in the present.
 The future cannot die, since it does not exist.
 The future haunts us with the spectre of hope, and like hope – unlike death – it is never realised.

 Death is like the split second before a profound loss dawns on you.
 There is an eternity in that moment, it is timeless and yet gone in an instant.
 The greatest loss is not of the moment itself, but of who you are in that moment.

 Death is unlike salvific prayer; anyone that needs saving has not lived, and as such, is not worth saving.
 If salvation were needed, it might deliver us from the vanity that believes in the need for salvation.

 Death is like a black hole: a beautiful idea that can swallow you whole.
 It is not easily refuted – its existence is inferred.